rossgrat/sr-backend-home-assesment/provided/README.md

 ## Overview

-In this assessment, you will build a stream processing pipeline for Ubiety devices that:
+In this assessment, you will build a stream processing pipeline for devices that:
 - **Consumes** device events from a Kafka topic named `device-events`
 - **Validates** event transitions (enter/exit) for each device
 - **Stores** valid events in a timeline service